Sandy Kessler Kaminski

 Sandy Kessler Kaminski (née: Kessler) is an American painter and mixed-media artist who is also known for her public art murals.
-She currently lives in Pittsburgh, Pennsylvania where her work can be found in many places throughout the city and the surrounding area.
+She currently lives in Pittsburgh, Pennsylvania, where her work can be found in many places throughout the city and the surrounding area.

 Early life and education

-Sandy Kessler Kaminski was born on October 26, 1969 in Columbus, Ohio.
+Sandy Kessler Kaminski was born on October 26, 1969, in Columbus, Ohio.
 In 1988, she began attending college at Xavier University in Cincinnati, Ohio, pursuing a bachelor's degree in fine art.
-In 1990, Kessler Kaminski left Xavier University and transferred to the Columbus College of Art and Design, where she graduated Suma Cum Laude in 1993 with a BFA.
+In 1990, Kessler Kaminski left Xavier University and transferred to the Columbus College of Art and Design, where she graduated summa cum laude in 1993 with a BFA.

 Career

-Kessler Kaminski moved from Columbus to Pittsburgh, Pennsylvania around the late 90's.
+Kessler Kaminski moved from Columbus to Pittsburgh, Pennsylvania, around the late 1990s.
 Kessler Kaminski's work is known for her art inspired by the post-industrial city of Pittsburgh and for other series which employ various printmaking and mixed-media techniques.
 Her more recent work heavily incorporates reclaimed and recycled materials, which she utilizes in a variety of ways.